-Built around 1860 by Adin Powell as a single story Greek Revival design, the home changed hands multiple times before the home was purchased by George and Fannie Dougherty.
+Built around 1860 by Adin Powell as a single story Greek Revival design, the home changed hands multiple times before the home was purchased in 1907 by George and Fannie Dougherty.

-The Dougherty’s were the first to have a dramatic and lasting effect, first by living in the home for 20 years.
+The Dougherty’s has a dramatic and lasting effect on the home, first by living in the home for 20 years.
 Secondly, they changed the home from a single family dwelling to a boarding house.
-Their plans meant radical changes, which included adding a second story, a widow’s walk, and large verandas down both street sides of the home.
+Their plans meant radical changes, which included adding a second story, a widow’s walk, and bringing in indoor plumbing into the home with 2 full bathrooms.
 The home has 2 addresses: 217 W Lafayette Street and 202 Market Street.